 - Unlike other fruit flies, SWD attacks sound ripening fruit

-- Once eggs laid in fruit, no longer able to control with pesticides
+- Once eggs are laid in fruit, you will no longer be able to control with pesticides

 - Short lifecycle and overlapping generations make spray timing difficult